plsgard/dotnet-command/README.md

 A command is a class who contains some operations to execute.
 Currently, there are 2 kinds of commands : "execution command" and "migration command".
 An "execution command" has only one operation.
 A "migration command" is a command who can be applied or reverted.

-The `Dotnet.Command.Abstractions` package provides 2 base abstract classes: `ExecutionCommand` and `MigrationCommand`.
+The `Plsgd.System.Command.Abstractions` package provides 2 base abstract classes: `ExecutionCommand` and `MigrationCommand`.
 All commands inherit from `Command` abstract class, who itself implements `ICommand` interface.
 And each abstract command class implements respectively of `IExecutionCommand` and `IMigrationCommand`.

 #### ExecutionCommand